BLENDTEC VS VITAMIX REVIEW

 BLENDTEC BLENDERS COST

-Blendtec Sales and Deals: Get $200 off the Blendtec Designer 675 – only $349 with code BTEA19200 (NOTE: free shipping will not apply).
-Save $300 on the Blendtec Pro 800.
+Blendtec Sales and Deals: Get $100 OFF the Blendtec 625 – only $299 – with promo code: FATHERSDAY Save $300 on the Blendtec Pro 800.
 Save $80 on the Blendtec Designer 725!
 Save $20 on the Blendtec Classic 575!
 Save up to $120 on these certified refurbished Blendtec models.
 All blender sales using the links from this website includes Free Shipping + Free Gifts from Blender Babes!
 Hurry, while supplies last.

 Blendtec has 3 different classes of blenders – the Professional Series, the Designer Series and the Classic Series.